zlatib/Limehome-BE/README.md

 	Setup an IIS website pointing at "HotelsAPp.Api" folder Open the HotelsApp.sln in visual studio
-	Right click the solution and select "Restore Nuget Packages" Make sure the DB connection string in "appsettings.json" points to localhost:
+	Right click the solution and select "Restore Nuget Packages" Make sure the DB connection string in "appsettings.json" is similar to this in the example:

 Server=127.0.0.1\\SQLEXPRESS2017,1434;Database=Limehome_Test01;User Id=limehome_Test01; Password=test2020;Application Name=Limehome_Test01;